Center for Legal & Court Technology

 CLCT at William & Mary Law School

 The Center also conducts experimental trials, or “laboratory trials,” which explore how technology can be used to advance the administration of justice.
 In conducting these trials, CLCT often collaborates with major national organizations, such as the Justice Department, the Center for Missing and Exploited Children, and, most recently, the U.S. Navy.
-We frequently use the assistance of a number of Participating Companies and Organizations that support us through the loan of equipment and expertise.
-Students serve as counsel and distinguished federal and state judges preside over lab trials.

 AI & Emerging Technology Research